-Competency requirement to meet the standard How will this be ensured?
-Responsibility (employer or training
+Competency requirement to How will this be ensured?
+Responsibility

+meet the standard (employer or training

-Can design simple networks provider)?
+Can design simple naturates provider)?

-from a well-defined
+Can design simple networks from a well-defined

 specification and apply

 appropriate security products

 and processes.

 Can install and configure

 network components,

 including switches, routers

 and firewalls.

 Can optimise the

 performance of network

 systems and services.

 Can monitor, test and adjust

 network systems and

 performance to meet

 accepted standards using

 diagnostic tools, analysers

 and other equipment.

 Can apply diagnostic tools

 and techniques to identify the

 causes of network

 performance issues.

 Can apply structured

-approaches to troubleshoot network issues, and repair
+approaches to troubleshoot

+network issues, and repair
-faults in hardware, software

-products and the network.
+faults in hardware, software products and the network.

 Can undertake system

 upgrades to network

 hardware, software and

 operating systems.

 Can integrate network-related

 software into an existing

 network environment.

 Can interpret written

 requirements and technical

 specifications for network

 activities and maintain

 accurate records of network

 maintenance activities.

 Can log and respond to

 network service calls and

 provide technical network

+support to end users as

+required.